JuntaoZhong/Personal-Projects-in-Bioinformatics/README.md

 If you want to do that, put xxxx_coverage.txt and xxxx_ORFs.faa in the same folder as this script, direct to that folder in your terminal and run: python merge_name.py [ORF_coverage.txt] [ORFs.faa]
 And there is a file with human readable names, as well as the relative abundance of that corresponding gene!

+# Seq_align_proto.py
+A program that uses Needleman–Wunsch algorithm to do end-to-end global alignment.
+Does a simple sequence alignment with custom alignment scores, and return all possible alignment(s) with the highest alignment score

 # Sequence Alignment with BLOSUM62 matrix
 Too lazy to sequence aligment matrix...
 So spent much more time writing a program for it.
 Polishing, coming!!!